TipsHere Are Some Important Tips From Our Support Staff

 1) Open the Reflect program.

 2) Click on the underlined “Image this disk…” under the drive you want to back up.
-It should contain a “C:” partition.
+Back up every partition.

 3) A new box appears.
 In the bottom half of it, under Destination, select the portable hard drive where the image will be saved to.
 With the “Folder” option selected, click on the “…” button to the right.
 A new window will appear.
 From here, select the drive or folder where the image will be saved, then click “OK”.
 If you already ran the program it will show the last location saved to.